Check out what has been happening recently and what events are coming up.

 Table is packed away and cleaned thoroughly outside property.
 Patient is escorted out of room and leaves building.

-Payment made online banking or contactless
+Payment made by online banking or contactless

 GDPR GUIDELINES 2018